ogecko/alpaca-benro-polaris/docs/performance.md

 This unique chart shows the Drift Error as a vector at different targets in the sky.
 The x-axis is the target's RA coordinate, and the y-axis is its Dec coordinate.
 The vectors near the top of the "hill" are closer to the horizon.
 I've removed all targets within 15° of the horizon, as I found Polaris is terrible at tracking them.
 Next to each vector is a number that represents the magnitude of the vector or size of the Drift Error Vector.
 All targets are calculated with an observer based in Sydney, Australia, hence the primarily negative declination.

 I was surprised that all targets had a consistent RA axis Drift Error.
 It's significant and terrible.
 In my understanding, the astro axis is 45° offset and influences the azimuth and field rotation axes.
 That's why it usually spins in concert with the azimuth axis, each offsetting the other slightly.
 Did Benro make a mistake coding the astro modules' sidereal tracking calculations?
-Did they purposely slow the RA axis by an average Drift Error of -3.4 arc-seconds per minute?
+Did they purposely slow the RA axis by an average Drift Error of **-3.4 arc-seconds per minute**?
 Surely not.
 I, of course, maybe totally incorrect in my conclusions, but these are measurements directly from the AHRS, independent of any polar misalignment.
 Is this unique to my Polaris?
 I don't think so based on the number of people with Drift problems.

 ## What Could Benro Improve?